afirth/charts/stable/cluster-autoscaler/README.md

-For auto-discovery of instances to work, they must be tagged with `k8s.io/cluster-autoscaler/enabled` and `kubernetes.io/cluster/<ClusterName>` the value of the tag does not matter, only the key.
+For auto-discovery of instances to work, they must be tagged with `k8s.io/cluster-autoscaler/enabled` and `kubernetes.io/cluster/<ClusterName>`

+The value of the tag does not matter, only the key.

 An example kops spec excerpt: